 The Energy Company Obligation (ECO) is a government energy efficiency scheme designed to tackle fuel poverty and help reduce carbon emissions.
 The scheme works by placing an obligation on medium and large energy suppliers to deliver energy efficiency measures to low-income, fuel-poor, and vulnerable household.
 The current version of the scheme (ECO4) runs until 31 March 2026.
 ECO4 focuses on whole house retrofits, aiming to encourage installation of insulation and renewables, as well as upgrading inefficient heating systems.
 You can find out more information about ECO4 on the Office of Gas and Electricity Markets’ (Ofgem) ECO Scheme webpage and in their ECO4 Delivery Guidance.

-Through the main scheme eligibility criteria, households may be eligible if they receive specific benefits.
+Through the main eligibility criteria for ECO4 and GBIS, households may be eligible if they receive specific benefits.
 The flexible eligibility (Flex) element of the schemes is for use by Local Authorities (LAs) and provides alternative routes to identify eligible households.
 This allows participating LAs to refer households they consider to be living in fuel poverty or on a low income and vulnerable to the effects of living in a cold home, but who may not qualify for the schemes via the standard eligibility criteria.